paritytech/wasm-utils/README.md

 cargo run --release --bin wasm-gas -- <input_binary.wasm> <output_binary.wasm>
 ```

-## Allocators substiution (wasm-ext)
+## Externalization (wasm-ext)

-Parity WASM runtime provides simple memory allocators, if contract requires.
-When relied on this allocators, WASM binary size can be greatly reduced.
-This utility scans for `_malloc`, `_free` invokes inside the WASM binary and substitutes them with invokes of the imported `_malloc`, `_free`.
+Parity WASM runtime provides some library functions that can be commonly found in libc.
+WASM binary size can be reduced and performance may be improved if these functions are used.
+This utility scans for invocations of the following functions inside the WASM binary:
+- `_malloc`,
+- `_free`,
+- `_memcpy`,
+- `_memset`,
+- `_memmove`

+And then substitutes them with invocations of the imported ones.
 Should be run before `wasm-opt` for better results.

 ```
 cargo run --release --bin wasm-ext -- <input_binary.wasm> <output_binary.wasm>